RamiRGH/SaDa-AI/README.md

-# SaDa-AI: Document Analysis Chat Application
+# Data-Z: Document Analysis Chat Application

 This project is a web-based chat application that allows users to upload documents and ask questions about their content.
 The application uses a Retrieval-Augmented Generation (RAG) model to provide intelligent and robust answers based on the uploaded files.